 Please see the following article for more detail on this topic for your reference.

-For your information, there are different number of rows and columns supported by different MS Excel file formats.
+For your information, there are a different number of rows and columns supported by different MS Excel file formats.
 For example, XLS supports up to 65536 rows and 256 columns while XLSX supports 1048576 rows and 16384 columns.
 If you want to know how many rows and columns are supported by a given format, you can use Workbook.Settings.MaxRow and Workbook.Settings.MaxColumn properties.
 Please see the following article for more detail on this topic for your reference:

 Specify Author while Write Protecting Workbook